Isocitrate lyase: Enzyme structure

 ICL is composed of four identical chains and requires a Mg2+ or Mn2+ and a thiol for activity.
 In Escherichia coli, Lys-193, Lys-194, Cys-195, His-197, and His-356 are thought to be catalytic residues, while His-184 is thought to be involved in the assembly of the tetrameric enzyme.

 Between prokaryotes and eukaryotes, a difference in ICL structure is the addition of approximately 100 amino acids near the center of the eukaryotic enzyme.
 In eukaryotes, the additional amino acids are thought to function in the localization of ICL to single-membrane-bound organelles called glyoxysomes.
 These additional amino acids account for the difference in molecular mass: the prokaryotic ICL is 48kDa, while the eukaryotic ICL is 67 kDa.
 Only one cysteine residue is conserved between the sequences of the fungal, plant and bacterial enzymes; it is located in the middle of a conserved hexapeptide.

 Most ICLs that have been characterised to date contain only one domain (the catalytic domain).
 However, in the isoform 2 of M. tuberculosis ICL, two domains were found.
 Through structural and kinetic studies, the C-terminal domain was found to be a regulatory domain, which dimerises with the corresponding C-terminal domain from another subunit (of the ICL2 tetramer) upon the binding of acetyl coenzyme A to activate the catalytic activity of the enzyme.

-In another study that focussed on ICL2b (a putative enzyme from M. tuberculosis H37Rv, in which the gene that encodes ICL2 was split into two open reading frames, thus encoding ICL2a and ICL2b respectively), the C-terminal domain of ICL2/ICL2b was hypothesised to be involved in the synthesis of secondary metabolites through in silico analyses.
+In M. tuberculosis H37Rv (a commonly used laboratory strain), the gene that encodes ICL2 was split into two open reading frames (rv1915 and rv1916), thus encoding Rv1915 (ICL2a) and Rv1916 (ICL2b) respectively.
+The biological functions of Rv1915 (ICL2a) and Rv1916 (ICL2b) are poorly understood.
+Rv1915 and rv1916 were initially characterized as pseudogenes.
+An in silico study in 2019 predicted that Rv1916 (ICL2b) could be involved in the synthesis of secondary metabolites.
+In vitro studies showed that both Rv1915 (ICL2a) and Rv1916 (ICL2b) may be able to catalyze the conversion of isocitrate to form succinate and glyoxylate.
+However, a recent structural and biochemical study showed that Rv1916 (ICL2b) does not have ICL activity.
+Instead, the study showed that Rv1916 (ICL2b) is a acetyl-CoA-binding protein with unknown biological function.

 Assays

 Several assays were developed to study the enzyme kinetics and inhibition of ICL.
-The most frequently-used assays involved the use of chemical or enzyme-coupled ultraviolet–visible (UV/vis) spectroscopy to measure the amount of glyoxylate that is being formed.
+The most frequently used assays involved the use of chemical or enzyme-coupled ultraviolet–visible (UV/vis) spectroscopy to measure the amount of glyoxylate that is being formed.
 For example, glyoxylate can be reacted with phenylhydrazine to form hydrazone that can be analysed by UV/vis spectroscopy.
 Alternatively, lactate dehydrogenase can be used to catalyse the reduction of glyoxylate to glycolate in the presence of nicotinamide adenine dinucleotide (NADH), which is a cosubstrate of lactate dehydrogenase.
 During the reaction, NADH is being oxidised to NAD+.
 The decrease in NADH concentration can then measured by UV/vis spectroscopy using a dye.
 In additional to spectroscopic techniques, biophysical techniques including native non-denaturing mass spectrometry and nuclear magnetic resonance (NMR) spectroscopy have also been applied to study ICL.